subtle-byte/mockigo/README.md

 `mathc.Eq` and `match.Any` check the arguments of mock method when it is called.
 Everything in this testing code is typechecked in compile time using Go 1.18 generics.

-More powerfull usage (also everything is typechecked in compile time):
+More powerful usage (also everything is typechecked in compile time):

 ```go
 package service